Flags in the Netherlands: everything you need to know

 Dutch flag traditions

-Although there are no official rules for the use of the Dutch flag, it does come with a good number of traditions.
-Let’s have a look at a few!
+Although there are no official rules for using the Dutch flag, it does come with many traditions.
+Let’s look at a few!

 Flying half-mast

-If the Dutch flag is half-mast, be aware that there is some sort of national (or at least regional) mourning and that official permission has been given for public display.
+If the Dutch flag is at half-mast, you should be aware that there is some sort of national (or at least regional) mourning and that official permission has been given for public display.

 READ MORE | American man asks Reddit how to store the Dutch flag, gets the real deal